YonatanKoral/ledscape/README.md

 ####Checking existing Linux version

-Check which Linux version you are currently running by entering...
+Check which Debian version you are currently running by entering...

 ```
-cat /proc/version
+cat /etc/debian_version
 ```

-If you see something with `(Debian 4.x.x-xx)` (where the x's are numbers), then you should be ok with the installed image.
+This `README` was tested with version `7.11`, but any 7.x version should work.
+Version 8.x is currently not compatible because it does not support the PRUSS subsystem that LEDScape used to talk to the PRU units.

 ####Installing a compatible Linux version